How To Host A Successful Corporate Networking Event

 Organizing a corporate event is somewhat like organizing a birthday party when you were at primary school – if no ‘cool kids’ appear, it is not going to be fun, or in this case, relevant.
 So, what common sense says is that you need to promote the event in order for the right people to come.
 For example, you can send an email invite, or include the event description in your upcoming Newsletter.

-Perhaps the most effective manner to pique people’s interest is via social media promotion.
+Perhaps the most effective manner to pique people’s interest is via social media marketing.
 There are a lot of ways you can go about it, but, for instance, you can start with teasing people that something big is about to go down and that would get them guessing, asking around and wishing to learn more.
 Once you decide on sending invitations, it would be useful to ask them to RSVP so you would have an idea about the number of people who would be attending.

 Pick The Venue And The Menu